Quad bike insurance

 Can I ride a quad bike on a motorbike licence?

 You can only ride a quad bike with a full car licence or a category B1 licence, if it was issued before January 1997.
 Unfortunately, a motorbike licence won’t do.

 Can I carry passengers on my quad bike?

 You can carry passengers on a quad bike as long as it’s designed to do so.
 If you’re unsure, you can check the vehicle handbook or the manufacturer’s website for more details.

-Are all quad bikes road-legal?
+Are quad bikes road-legal?

-No. In fact, most quad bikes don’t meet the safety standards required to qualify for use on the road.
+Some are, but most quad bikes don’t meet the safety standards required to qualify for use on the road.